 This recipe was revised, photographed and updated 5/2022.

-I've made this several times, with both of my sisters and we all loved it.
-It's inexpensive, can feed a crowd and can be made ahead and refrigerated.
+I've made it several times, with both of my sisters and we love it.
+It's inexpensive, can feed a crowd, and can be made ahead and refrigerated.

-If you're a fan of pickles like we are, then you'll love this salad!
+If you're a fan of pickles like we are, then you'll love this salad too!

 Keep scrolling for tips, process photos, additional canned bean recipes and more!